So, you’re thinking about becoming a student leader in your primary school.

 A final word…or two

-These are just some of the tips and steps that you can follow to become a student leader.
+These are just some tips and steps you can follow to become a student leader.

-There is no one right way to be a student leader, but rather many different ways that suit different personalities, situations, and goals.
+There is no one right way to be a student leader; rather, there are many different ways that suit different personalities, situations, and goals.

-The important thing is to be yourself, be open-minded, and be willing to learn and change.
+The important thing is to be yourself, open-minded, and willing to learn and change.